-Due to the high demand for media visits during the LHC's first long shutdown (LS1), the press office will organize media visits according to media type as follows.
+Due to the current high demand for media visits and the 60th anniversary events, the press office will accept media visits only as of October 2014.

 Print press, Radio or News Agency

 From a CERN Member / Associate / Candidate / Observer State

 The press office is organizing visits for journalists coming from CERN Member States, Associate Member States and Observers: Austria, Belgium, Bulgaria, Czech Republic, Denmark, Finland, France, Germany, Greece Hungary, Israel, Italy, Netherlands, Norway, Poland, Portugal, Slovak Republic, Spain, Sweden, Switzerland, United Kingdom, Romania, Serbia, India, Japan, Russian Federation, Turkey and USA.

 These visits involve one or two underground experimental areas (if place available) and the LHC tunnel (only properly mandated image media), as well as meetings with scientists from your country.

 As the countries above we welcome you to visit CERN, but an underground visit cannot be guaranteed.
 Please contact the CERN press office at least six weeks in advance of your preferred visit date.
 Press with no mandate can also book a visit tour underground with the CERN public Visits Service.

 TV production / agency or publication photographer

 TV and photographers will handled case by case.
 However, the Press Office will only accept visits from this media that have a clear mandate with a broadcaster, publication or agency.
 Please contact us at least six weeks in advance in order to fix a date for your visit.

 During your visit you should be able to see one or two detectors of the underground areas.